Running bounce: Origins and evolution

-One of the earliest mentions of football game with this rule comes from the Christchurch Football Club in New Zealand, which drafted its own rules in 1863 (prior to adopting rugby and becoming defunct).
+Another early mention of such a rule comes from the Christchurch Football Club in New Zealand, which drafted its own rules in 1863 (prior to adopting rugby).
 This club was known to have initially played with a rule to bounce the ball every 4 yards.
 This was a time when the football codes were still being established and regularly exchanged rules and ideas around the world.
-According to some, it may have come from a Victorian club as at least one was known to have had a bouncing rule.
+According to some, it may have come from an Australian club as at least one was known at the time to have had a bouncing rule.
+The club believes without stating a source that it was more likely to have been influenced by the rules of the Blackheath F.C. in England.
+Blackheath's 1862 rules include rule 12 "When a player running with the ball grounds it, it cannot be touched by anyone until he lifts his hand from it".
+Touching the ball on the ground while running may have found its way into common practice for some early football clubs.
+However the club believes that its rules differed from Blackheath's in that it specifically required the ball to be bounced and 22 players per side, though were otherwise similar.